 During the Cardi-OH ECHO clinic, the Facilitator will call on you to present your case.
 The Clinic Coordinator will scroll through your Case Study Form on screen as you present your case.
 Please verbally summarize your case in 10 minutes or less.

 Please note that the Cardi-OH ECHO clinic will be recorded for educational purposes.
 By participating in a clinic, you are consenting to being recorded and photographed.
 Recordings will be made available on a secure website for access by Cardi-OH ECHO participants.

-Complete the Pre-clinic and Needs Assessment Survey before the series begins (due 1/13/21).
+Complete the Pre-clinic and Needs Assessment Survey before the series begins (deadline to be determined).

-Complete the Practice Profile (1 per practice) before the series begins (due 1/13/21 ).
+Complete the Practice Profile (1 per practice) before the series begins (deadline to be determined).

 Complete all Post-Clinic Surveys (each week during the last 5 minutes of each clinic).

 Complete the Exit Survey after the series ends (deadline to be determined).

 Use of Zoom Technology